scrabbletank/farhome-rules/rulesdoc.md

 #### Cure
 *3rd Level*
 - **Casting Time:** 10 AP
-- **Range:** Touch
+- **Range:** 3
 - **Duration:** instant

-You draw poison and disease from up to 5 target creatures, purifying their bodies.
+You draw poison and disease from up to 5 target creatures you can see, purifying their bodies.
 Make a spellcasting roll, adding a terrible die for every creature targeted, on success you end any poison effecting them and cure one disease.

 Add a proficiency die for every level above 3rd.